 A description footer where we've mapped the Link to Task, Attachments, and Due Date.

-Once a custom field is created in an app, it will be listed in the field pulldown.
+Once a custom field is created in an tool, it will be listed in the field pulldown.
 We recommend you create custom fields with matching names and data types to keep things simple when synchronizing.
 If you try to sync priority with effort, you're in for some surprises...

-A note on JIRA custom fields: For JIRA custom fields specifically, there are a few limitations on what we currently sync.
+A note on Jira custom fields: For Jira custom fields specifically, there are a few limitations on what we currently sync.
 For starters, the fields need to be single-valued - that means no array types or multi-select fields for now.
 Additionally, they have to be one of the following types:

 Beyond that, the sky really is the limit when it comes to custom fields!

 Some fields have pre-defined sets of values.
 For example, a Status field can have values defined by a workflow (e.g. To Do, In Progress, In Review, Done), and a Labels field is filled from a list of specific labels (e.g. Enhancement, Bug, CEO-Wants-This, etc).
-Unito lets you also match up these values together, so they don't even need to be exactly the same in each app.
+Unito lets you also match up these values together, so they don't even need to be exactly the same in each tool.

 Fields where you can map values will have an extra little customize icon, which expands into this: